bchugg/bchugg.github.io/_research_notes/amms.md

 (A1) _When there is an arbitrage opportunity, there exists a trader in the market who will make a trade to maximize her profits.
 Moreover, this trade freezes the market, i.e., no two traders try to trade at the same time.
 The subsequent change in the availability of $$X_t$$ and $$Y_t$$ are known to all traders in the market immediately after the transaction has occurred._

-Note that assumption A1 implies that only one trade happens per timestep.
+Note that assumption A1 implies that only one trade happens per time step.

 The game proceeds as follows.
 We start with some initial amount of numeraire and asset, $$X_0$$, $$Y_0$$, and an initial price $$S_0$$.
 At each time $$t$$: